Get the basics on Mutual Funds & alternatives

 Lock in period is the time during which an investor can not withdraw/redeem his/her investments.
 Some mutual fund schemes like ELSS/Tax saving funds come with a lock-in period of 3 years as mandated by the government.
 This essentially means that the investments cannot be redeemed before a period of 3 years from the date of investment in any circumstances.
-At upwardly, apart from the ELSS/Tax saving schemes, we do not distribute any funds with lock-in period.
+At upwardly, apart from the ELSS/Tax Saving Funds, we do not distribute any funds with lock-in period.
 In a fund with no lock in period, you can redeem or withdraw your investment at any point in time.
 Once you redeem these funds, the money would be credited back to your bank account within 1-3 days.

 What is exit load?
 How to avoid exit load for my investments?